-Expenses for the fiscal year ended September 30, 2010 totaled \$28.0 million.
-Base management fee for the same period totaled \$11.6 million, performance-based incentive fee totaled \$8.0 million, Credit Facility and SBA debentures related expenses totaled \$3.7 million, general and administrative expenses totaled \$4.6 million, and an excise tax of \$0.1 million was incurred.
-The increase in expenses over the prior year was primarily due to the growth of our portfolio.

-Net expenses for the fiscal year ended September 30, 2009 totaled \$2.4 million.
-Base management fee for the same period totaled \$7.7 million, performance-based incentive fee totaled \$5.7 million, Credit Facility and SBA debentures related expenses totaled \$4.6 million, general and administrative expenses totaled \$4.4 million.
-The increase in expenses over the prior year was due to the growth of our portfolio and offset by the reduced borrowing costs under our Credit Facility.
+Expenses for the three months ended December 31, 2012 totaled \$14.8 million.
+Base management fees for the same period totaled \$5.1 million, performance-based incentive fees totaled \$4.5 million, Credit Facility and SBA debentures related interest and expenses totaled \$3.1 million, general and administrative expenses and excise tax totaled \$2.1 million.
+This compares to expenses for the three months ended December 31, 2011, which totaled \$11.8 million.
+Base management fees for the same period totaled \$4.0 million, performance-based incentive fees totaled \$3.7 million, Credit Facility and SBA debentures related interest and expenses totaled \$2.4 million, general and administrative expenses totaled \$1.7 million.
+The increase in expenses was due to the growth of the portfolio as well as the higher cost of debt capital.